Dissipative protection of a GKP qubit in a high-impedance superconducting circuit driven by a microwave frequency comb: Protected Clifford gates and Pauli measurements

 Similar controls are employed to apply a two-mode CNOT gate.
 Here, two of the four transformed quadratures $\mathcal{S}^C_u(r)$---with $r=q^{\alpha},~p^{\alpha},~q^{\beta}~\mathrm{or}~p^{\beta}$---combine a fixed contribution from one mode and a varying contribution from the other one.
-This requires to couple with adjustable strength one of the two rings stabilizing the control oscillator to the target oscillator, and \emph{vice versa}.
+Therefore, applying a CNOT gate requires to adjust the phase-fluctuations of each mode across one of the rings employed to engineer dissipation in the other one.
 Thus, in Fig.~\ref{fig:gates}c, the coupling of ring 2---responsible for the activation of $(\LL_{q^{\alpha},s},\LL_{q^{\alpha},d})$ when the logical qubits are idle---to the mode $\beta$ is slowly ramped up during the gate.
 As a consequence, the ring witnesses increasing phase fluctuations $\eta^{\beta}_2$ from the oscillator $\beta$, while the phase fluctuations $\eta^{\alpha}_2$ from the mode $\alpha$ remain constant.
-Moreover, the ring bias signal, which consists in a train of pulse triplets separated by half a period of mode $\alpha$ when the qubits are idle, is enriched with a second train of pulses during the gate, separated by half a period of mode $\beta$.
-They both modulate the same carriers at the frequency of the ancillary mode attached to the ring 2.
-Similar controls are applied to the ring 4, responsible for the other pair of varied Lindblad operators.\\
+Simultaneously, the coupling of ring 4 to the mode $\alpha$ is slowly ramped up such that $\eta^{\alpha}_4$ increases while $\eta^{\beta}_4$ remains constant.
+Moreover, the signals biasing the rings 2 and 4 are enriched to mediate interactions of the form \eqref{eq:hint} between the target mode $\alpha$ and the ancillary mode $\beta$ and \textit{vice versa}.
+In practice, the added signals consist in trains of pulses at the frequency of the target modes modulating carriers at the frequency of the ancillary modes. \\